warped-kings/Davinci-Tool-Kit/Folder Sync Project/README.md

 The folder_list function will import all specified media types from the directories the json file includes and import them into your current project.
+This function does not currently go into sub-directories